 The Northside WWTP is operating under the provisions of FDEP Permit No. FLA012985.
 The permit was issued on February 25, 2014 and expires February 24, 2019.
-The facility is permitted for a capacity of 8.0 MGD with industrial reuse to the McIntosh Power Generating Plant for non-contact cooling water.
+The facility is permitted for a capacity of 8.0 MGD with industrial reuse to the McIntosh Power Generating Plant for noncontact cooling water.
 Water returned from McIntosh is routed to the Glendale facility where it is pumped to the Wetlands System for final treatment.
-Permitted effluent limitations for the Northside WWTP are summarized in the table on the following page.
+Permitted effluent limits for the Northside WWTP are summarized in the table below.